grundic/confluence-page-copier/README.md

 script and examine it's output.

 If you don't need to copy page's children, you can set `--recursion-limit` parameter to `0`.
-Obviously, you can use this parameter to control recursion limit of children pages that you wish to copy.
+Obviously, you can use this parameter to control recursion limit of children pages that you wish to copy.x

 ## Examples
 ```bash